sammcj/smcleod/content/posts/2024-07-17-llm-quantisation/index.md

 ## Quantisation

-Quantisation, a technique to reduce model size and memory footprint is often confusing for newcomers and understanding the trade-offs involved in the various quantisation types can be complex.
+Quantisation, a technique to reduce model size and memory footprint, is often confusing for newcomers, and understanding the trade-offs involved in the various quantisation types can be complex.

 Quantisation refers to the process of converting model weights from higher to lower precision data types (e.g. floating point -> integer)

 ![](quant-neural.png)

-As a thought experiment and for my own learning, I've created an interactive dashboard to help myself and other users understand the impact of quantisation on LLMs.
+As a thought experiment, and for my own learning, I've created an interactive dashboard to help myself and other users understand the impact of quantisation on LLMs.

 This (_somewhat_) interactive dashboard aims to demystify LLM quantisation by providing visual representations of key metrics and trade-offs.